williamsbh90-hub/product-ai-workflows/PACKAGE_SUMMARY.md

 ### Write a Blog Post
 Document your journey:
 - Why you created these frameworks
-- Problems they solve at SamCart
+- Problems they solve at your company
 - Results you've seen
 - How others can use them